19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-As mentioned in her bio, Dr. Naidoo is pioneering the field of nutritional psychiatry and is helping to spread the word about the connection between food and mood, and even for the prevention of more serious mental health conditions.
+Dr. Naidoo is pioneering the field of nutritional psychiatry, helping to spread the word about the connection between food and mood and the role of food in preventing serious mental health conditions.

-Anyone can benefit from healthy diet tips, so why not do it for you mental health.
-This is a great account for those looking for more evidence-based topics and science-y content.
+Anyone can benefit from healthy diet tips, so why not seek tips that also support your mental health?
+This is a great account for those looking for science-based content on diet and mental health.
 It’s interesting stuff!

 @thepsychdoctormd